 Oat Bran Nutrition

-Most grains are rich in one or more nutrients, but oat bran stands out for nutritional content over other grains.
+Most grains are rich in one or more nutrients, but oat bran stands out for its nutritional content over other grains.

 Oat bran is a very rich source of magnesium.
 This is important because magnesium is a critical nutrient that so many people lack.

-It is also a good source of other minerals, including phosphorus and selenium.
+It is also a good source of other minerals, including phosphorus and the antioxidant selenium.
 Oats are one of the highest food sources of thiamine (vitamin B1).
 Oat bran fiber is very unique in structure.

 Oat bran is very slowly digestible and even reduces glucose levels.
 The same can’t be said for other grains like wheat or rice.